Vectorial1024/EliteBionicsFramework/README.md

 - EdB Prepare Carefully
 - CM Callouts
 - Moody
+- Compact Hediffs

+Notably, the following mods are providing code-level integration on their side:

+- Pawn Quick Info

 Note that this list does not include the mods that are using this framework to provide actual body part max HP manipulation.